jnjosh/JJAFAcceleratedDownloadRequestOperation/README.md

 ## TODO ##

 - Add Resume support for when the download is paused
-- Detect if server doesn't support ranges and create one request
 - Error handling for when the worst happens
 - Test with (and create progress view for) AppKit downloading on OS X
 - Lots of testing